YohananDiamond/buffer-engine-concept/README.md

 # Buffer Engine (Concept)

-**Note**: This is a work in progress and anything is subject to change.
+> This is an experimental project and anything is subject to change.

-This is the concept of a project I've been working on.
-It consists on an extensible environment inspired by Vim and Emacs that can be used in many different ways, and not only for text editing.
+This repository is supposed to store concepts about a text-based environment similar to Vim, Emacs and others.

-Some of the core principles are:
+Some of its goals are:

-- (Almost) everything is a module.
-Modules can be added or removed, and with that the user may decide to replace most core modules in favor of what they prefer.
+- To be modular: (mostly) everything should be a module, and they could be added, replaced, edited or moved - even the most internal ones -.

-- It should be portable.
-The environment should work in any major desktop platform (Linux, MacOS, Windows etc.).
+- To be portable: it should work at least in the current three major desktop platforms: Linux, MacOS and Windows.

+- To be fast: runtime and (mostly) startup should not be slow.
+Only modules that need to be loaded should be so.

+One another goal - supported by the modular and fast goals - is to work as a framework that can be used to make more text-based applications, like git interfaces, to-do list managers etc. without a big overhead.

-The start point is on the [Main Index File](main/index.md).
+The starting point is in [this index file](INDEX.md) (still incomplete).

 <!-- Talk about portability in USB somewhere else -->